Parachinar: Terrorist incidents

 Parachinar has been the target of several terrorist attacks from 2007 to 2014 in which over 3000 people have died, making it the second-most targeted Pakistani city by militants after Peshawar.

 Climate

 Parachinar has a moderate humid subtropical climate (Köppen climate classification Cfa).
 Although the city's southeasterly aspect relative to the valley in which it is situated allows it to receive on occasions significant monsoonal rainfall, the most frequent source of rain is western depressions and related thunderstorms.
 During the winter, snowfall is common, and frosts occur on most mornings.
 Snow closes the Peiwar Pass, located on the Paktia border just over 20 km west of Parachinar, for up to five months per year.

 Demographics

-The population of Parachinar is predominantly Shia.
-It is a small town of about 5,500 which has seen itself shrink considerably in population due to political strife caused by the Afghanistan Wars.
-It peaked in population in 1961, when it had over 22,000 people.
+Population

+As of the 2023 census, Parachinar had a population of 5,583.

 Education

-FATA University plans to open a sub-campus at Parachinar.
+FATA University plans to open a sub-campus at Parachinar.Parachinar also host KMU Institute of Health Sciences as an affiliated institute of Khyber Medical University.
+The institute is offering BS-Nursing and BS-Surgical under the umbrella of KMU.